rasberry/ImageFunctions/Readme.md

 ## GUI ##
 <pre>
 = preview image cannot be zoomed or scrolled
-  = https://github.com/sn4k3/UVtools/blob/master/UVtools.AvaloniaControls/AdvancedImageBox.cs
-= loaded image layer is named 'item' instead of being derived from file name = save image does not work
+  = Was able to get scrolling working using a copy of ScrollGestureRecognizer = https://github.com/sn4k3/UVtools/blob/master/UVtools.AvaloniaControls/AdvancedImageBox.cs = loaded image layer is named 'item' instead of being derived from file name = save image does not work